 In the school athletics world, two days of physical activity are rarely the same.
 Your student should be stretching with the drills for the day in mind, rather than practicing generic stretches.

-Tendonitis is the most common injury that stems from overuse.
-This injury results from the tissue connecting the muscle to the bone being inflamed.
-And, stretching properly can go a long way in preventing this and similar injuries.
+Tendonitis is the most common injury that results from from overuse.
+This injury comes from the inflammation of the tissue connecting the muscle to the bone.
+Also, stretching properly can go a long way towards preventing this and similar injuries.
 It improves blood flow, raises the body temperature, and improves the body’s range of motion.
-An orthopedics specialist can help you to create a stretching routine fit for your individual habits.
+A Long Island orthopedics specialist can help you to develop a stretching routine ideal for your individual habits.

-Engaging in the proper stretches will prepare the athletes’ muscles and bodies for the upcoming activities.
-And, with the right preparation, they will be fully prepared for the rest of the day.
-Dynamic, high-energy stretches are best for immediately before exercising, while static stretches are most beneficial after exercising.
-You should also consider whether you are planning to engage in aerobic or anaerobic exercises.
-Also, cooling down with light physical activity is an important element of this as well.
+Engaging in the proper stretches will prepare the athletes’ muscles and bodies for their upcoming activities.
+Also, with the right preparation, they’ll be fully prepared for the rest of the day.
+Dynamic, high-energy stretches are best to do directly before exercising, while static stretches are the most beneficial following exercise.
+You should also consider whether you’re planning to engage in aerobic or anaerobic exercises.
+In addition, cooling down with light physical activity is an important element of this.

 2. Use the Appropriate Equipment